Wells Editing offers a range of services to help writers where they need it most. I enjoy working on a variety of projects—

 - Personal essays

-- General nonfiction—travel, nature, music, food, family, architecture, history, art, film, photography, popular science, tech, and more
+- General nonfiction—travel, nature, music, food, family, history, art, technology

-Line editing will strengthen the readability and impact of any project where a full-blown developmental edit isn’t necessary.
-Line editing focuses on the paragraph and sentence levels to improve the rhythm and flow of the words, weed out passive construction, and tighten or expand the work to its ideal length.
+Line editing strengthens the readability and impact of any project.
+Focused on the paragraph and sentence levels, line editing will improve both the work at hand and your overall writing skills.
+A line editor examines the rhythm and flow of the words, weeds out passive construction, and suggests ways to tighten or expand the work to its ideal length.

 On its own, line editing is best suited to shorter pieces, such as articles and essays.
 Within the developmental process, I consider line editing a necessary part of the whole.